| |

 JO - accordion, Pat - bouzouki/guitar, Jim - bodhran/triangle

-Rosen and Return to Camden Town is one I've been playing for a while
+Oliver Rosen and Return to Camden Town is one I've been playing

 7. Bold Doherty's/Northern - Jigs : (Trad/Trad).

-Clancy festival and liked the eerie feeling it created.
-The second,
+Willie Clancy festival and liked the eerie feeling it created.

 8. Bainis/Michael Joe Kennedy's - Hornpipes : (J.Marsh/Trad)